Start playing guitar How to choose a guitar for beginners?

 The Meteors are revered in the scene.
 But, in some ways, they were too weird even for psychobilly enthusiasts.
 This meant that they didn’t benefit commercially from the rise of psychobilly, cowpunk or swing and rockabilly revival during the 1990s.

 That seems to have mattered little to the trio.
 They’ve released albums at a steady pace.
 They keep touring.
-And, bands like The Quakes, Coffin Nails, or Batmobile all owe a debt of gratitude to their work.
+And, bands like The Quakes, Coffin Nails, or Batmobile all owe a debt of gratitude to their work, as do psychobilly boys and girls the world over.

 3. Demented Are Go